Transforma logo

 Report summary

 This report provides Transforma Insights’ view on the use of IoT in the management and operation of smart grids.
-This comprises electricity, gas, water and sewerage infrastructure.
+This comprises electricity, gas, water, and sewage infrastructure.

-The transition from traditional to smart grid operations is a significant IoT initiative impacting the production and supply of all three utilities (water, electricity and gas) worldwide.
-By 2030, there will be 91 million grid operation devices.
-This report examines the reasons behind the increasing adoption of smart grids, the modernisation of traditional grids, and the automation of distribution systems substations and power regulation stations.
-The report also assesses the management of infrastructure, use cases and popular deployments by vendors across the three utilities.
+The transition from traditional to smart grid operations is a significant IoT initiative transforming the supply of all three utilities (water, electricity, and gas) worldwide.
+In 2033, there will be 151 million grid operation devices.
+This report examines the reasons behind the increasing adoption of smart grids, modernisation of traditional grids, and automation of distribution systems, substations, and power regulation stations.
+The report also assesses the management of infrastructure, use cases, and example deployments by vendors across the three utilities.

 Electricity smart grid monitoring is vital for the successful implementation of load balancing and microgeneration.
 Electricity grids will also leverage predictive analytics and big data to prevent energy losses in the system.
-The change in climatic conditions, increasing demand for electricity and the use of alternative sources (such as renewables) are the key reasons driving the need for smart electricity grid operations.
+Climate change, increasing demand for electricity, and use of alternative energy sources (such as renewables) are the key reasons driving smart electricity grid operations.

-In contrast, the use of IoT monitoring and management in smart water grids is less well-developed.
-However, it is critical as it deals with multiple issues related to water scarcity, losses, droughts, floods and reduced water security.
+In contrast, the use of IoT monitoring and management in smart water grids is less developed.
+However, it is crucial as it deals with multiple issues related to water scarcity, losses, droughts, floods, and reduced water security.

-Gas smart grids promote the use of more sustainable alternatives such as biogas, bio-methane and hydrogen.
-These grids are crucial in reducing carbon emissions, improving energy independence, and detecting gas leakages and faults.
+Gas smart grids are crucial in reducing carbon emissions, improving energy independence, and detecting gas leakages and faults.
+Thesegrids also promote the use of more sustainable alternatives such as biogas, biomethane, and hydrogen.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.